What Is Generalized Anxiety Disorder? Exploring The DSM-5’s Diagnostic Criteria

 Aside from changes made to the types of anxiety disorders, the DSM-5 also altered the symptoms and classification of both agoraphobia and panic disorder to more pared-down versions of themselves, allowing for a greater scope of patients to be diagnosed with each condition.
 The DSM-5 also identified potential crossovers in diagnoses and instructed providers on how to proceed with these crossovers.

-Generalized anxiety disorders: DSM-5 criteria
+Generalized anxiety disorder: DSM-5 criteria

-Treatment according to the DSM-5
+Treatment for excessive anxiety according to the DSM-5

-Generalized anxiety disorder is treated in one of two ways: psychotherapy or pharmaceutical drugs.
+Generalized anxiety disorder is treated in one of two ways: through psychotherapy or through pharmaceutical drugs.
 The most common form of psychotherapeutic treatment for generalized anxiety disorder is cognitive behavioral therapy, which seeks to target thinking patterns that reinforce anxiety and the symptoms anxiety produces to pursue better mental health.

 Engaging in treatment with a qualified professional who has a strong history of treating anxiety disorders can help relieve many anxiety symptoms.
 Some research suggests that therapy can be more effective than medication.